 4. Small-Scale Miners’ Presumptive Tax

-With effect from 1st October 2014 Small Scale Miners Presumptive tax was reduced from 2% of the gross amount payable to 0%, therefore no Presumptive tax will be collected from Small Scale Miners.
+With effect from 1st October 2014 Small Scale Miners Presumptive tax was reduced from 2% of the gross amount payable to 0% and the same rate still apply for 2022, therefore no Presumptive tax will be collected from Small Scale Miners.

 5. Cross-Border Traders’ Presumptive Tax